Pepperi-Addons/atd-events/docs/readme.md

 ## Debugging

 ### Local Debugging for ATD-Flows Functions
-- Use the Postman localhost folder to debug atd-flows functions locally by simulating API requests.
+- Use the Postman collection with a localhost environment to debug atd-flows functions locally by simulating API requests.
 - Delete `outFiles` values in `launch.json`.
 This will allow you to debug the ts files directly and not the compiled js files.

 ### Online specific